San Bernardino Water Quality at a Glance

 Test Your Water

-Request water quality information from San Bernardino Municipal Water Department by calling 909-384-5095 or visiting their Consumer Confidence Reports online.
-Testing may be particularly beneficial for older homes or if you have specific water quality concerns.
+Request water quality information from San Bernardino Municipal Water Department by calling 909-384-5095 or reviewing their Consumer Confidence Reports online.
+Independent water testing may be beneficial given the detection of multiple contaminants including arsenic, chromium-6, and disinfection byproducts.

 Maximize Conservation Rebates

-Take advantage of San Bernardino’s water conservation rebate program offering up to $3,500 per residential customer for indoor and outdoor water efficiency upgrades.
-Apply for rebates on high-efficiency appliances, fixtures, and landscaping improvements.
+Take advantage of San Bernardino’s water conservation rebate programs for water efficiency upgrades.
+Contact the utility for current rebate offerings on high-efficiency appliances, fixtures, and landscaping improvements.

 Consider Home Filtration